MicrosoftDocs/Advertising-docs/BingAds/bingads-12/reporting-service/conversionperformancereportrequest.md

 ms.author: eur
 description: Defines a conversion performance report request.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # ConversionPerformanceReportRequest Data Object - Reporting

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines a conversion performance report request.
 Use this report to understand which campaigns and keywords are leading an audience to complete a purchase or other conversion action.

 You can request conversions, assists, revenue, and revenue per conversion for your campaigns.
 Once downloaded, this data can be sorted by account, ad group, campaign, keyword, and device type.